uselesskcid/EGL314-Project-S.O.N.I.C-Team-C-/Final_Presentation/FinalPresentation.md

 ## <a id="overview"> Overview 📃</a>
 This repository folder contains all the notable assets, codes and others used for our Final Production in Week 17 that covers our station - Memory Sequence.

-In the Minimum Viable Product, we will be using a Master Station shared with others.
+We will be using a Master Station shared with others.
 The Master Station hosts 3 different open-source softwares, which are Reaper, L-ISA Controller and GrandMA3.
 Besides software, there are 12 speakers in a 10 by 10 meters room shared as well.

 The final demonstration will feature a full run through of our station.
 This includes an introduction, 2 difficulty levels, followed by a win/lose sequence.
 Once the game ends, we are to segway into our laser show as a wrap up.